steverandy/content_directory/README.md

 Once you have written entries, you can use `ContentDirectory.find` to get the processed entries and render them into views.

 `ContentDirectory.find` returns a `Hash` of `ContentDirectory::Entry`.
-It accepts one argument, which is a path relative to `ContentDirectory.root` (default to `content` directory in Rails root).
+It accepts one argument, which is a path relative to `ContentDirectory.root`.
 If path is not specified, `ContentDirectory.find` will find all possible entries.

     posts = ContentDirectory.find "posts"